-Brand Name: Taclonex, Taclonex Scalp
+Taclonex Scalp (topical)

 Calcipotriene is a form of vitamin D. It works by decreasing the rate of skin cell reproduction.

-Before using this medication, tell your doctor if you have:
+To make sure this medicine is safe for you, tell your doctor if you have:

-high levels of calcium in your blood;
+high levels of calcium in your blood (hypercalcemia);

 liver or kidney disease;